-Here you will find tutorials and worksheets from Coding and Robotics camps previously offered at the library and taught by Mr. Jadeja.
+Below are links to tutorials and worksheets from Summer Coding and Robotics camps offered at the library and taught by Dripping Springs High School Robotics teacher, Mr. Jadeja.

 Resources for setting up and running a Raspberry PI at home and Programming Engines such as PICAXE and Scratch.

 The Raspberry Pi is a credit card-sized computer that plugs into your TV and a keyboard.
 It is a capable little computer which can be used in electronics projects, and does many of the things that your desktop PC does, like spreadsheets, word processing, browsing the internet, and playing games.
 It also plays high-definition video.
 We want to see it being used by kids all over Dripping Springs to learn programming.

 Visit the Raspberry PI website here.

 Programming Resources for your PC

 Scratch is a project of the Lifelong Kindergarten Group at the MIT Media Lab.
 It is a programming engine used to teach programming.

 Visit the Scratch website here.